-3.6.2.1 Statewide Contracts: West Virginia Code §5A-3-5 and West Virginia Code of State Rules §148-1-6.5.b. authorize the Purchasing Director to promulgate and adopt standard specifications based on scientific and technical data for appropriate commodities and services, which establishes the quality to which such commodities and services to be purchased and services to be contracted for by the state must conform.
-These standard specifications are used to establish statewide contracts for commodities that are needed on a repetitive basis and are established for the benefit of state spending units.
-(See Appendix E).
+3.6.2.1 Statewide Contracts: W. Va.
+Code § 5A-3-5 and W. Va.
+148 C.S.R. § 1-6.5.b authorize the Purchasing Director to create standard specifications that are used to establish statewide contracts for commonly used commodities and services that are needed on a repetitive basis.
+(See Appendix E)

 If the Director establishes a statewide contract, agencies are required to purchase the commodities and services available on that contract from the contract holder.

-Agencies may request a waiver from a statewide contract if the vendor is unable to deliver the commodity or service by the required delivery date, assuming that the spending unit is not imposing an unreasonable delivery deadline, the vendor is unresponsive to ordering requests, or the vendor has refused to perform.
-When approval waiver is granted, it must be retained by the agency with the purchase order file for each transaction to which the approval applies.
+Waiver: Agencies may request a waiver from a statewide contract if the vendor is unable to deliver the commodity or service by the required delivery date, assuming that the spending unit is not imposing an unreasonable delivery deadline, the vendor is unresponsive to ordering requests, or the vendor has refused to perform.
+When a waiver is granted, it must be retained by the agency with the purchase order file for each transaction to which the approval applies.

+3.6.2.2 Agency Open-End Contracts: Once established, agencies are required to use their delegated and central open-end contracts to obtain the commodities or services covered by the contract.
+Failure to do so exposes the state to a potential breach of contract.

-3.6.2.2 Agency Open-End Contracts (Over \$25,000): Upon request by the state agency, the Purchasing Division establishes agency open-end contracts through competitive bid for commodities and services needed on a repetitive basis.
-Once established, the agency is required to use this contract.
-Agencies may request a waiver from an open-end contract if the vendor is unable to deliver the commodity or service by the required delivery date, assuming that the spending unit is not imposing an unreasonable delivery deadline, the vendor is unresponsive to ordering requests, or the vendor has refused to perform.
+Waiver: Agencies may request a waiver from an open-end contract if the vendor is unable to deliver the commodity or service by the required delivery date, assuming that the spending unit is not imposing an unreasonable delivery deadline, the vendor is unresponsive to ordering requests, or the vendor has refused to perform.